 The discussion also showed that the need for cross-institute solutions is very high.
 Because of the interdisciplinary experience of eight Fraunhofer institutes combined with specialized knowledge in the area of AVIATION, customers from industry and politics can now select a well networked team of experts in the field of industrial oriented research.
 The Fraunhofer AVIATION Group is a reliable and target oriented partner for industrial and public partners designing and implementing innovative and economically viable system solutions in the field of AVIATION by using well-established methodologies.

-The Fraunhofer AVIATION Group is an initiative of the Fraunhofer-Alliance for Transport and is managed by Dr. Ralf-Maximilian Jungkunz, Head of Department for Aviation Logistics at Fraunhofer IML.
-Dr. Jungkunz is available for appointments with interested representatives from industry and politics.
+The Fraunhofer AVIATION Group is an initiative of the Fraunhofer-Alliance for Transport.
+Head of Department for Aviation Logistics at Fraunhofer IML, Dr. Harald Sieke is available for appointments with interested representatives from industry and politics.

 Invitation of the German Science Centre Cairo

-From 12th to 15th December 2016 Dr. Jungkunz was invited by the German Science Centre Cairo.
+From 12th to 15th December 2016 representative of Fraunhofer Aviation Logistics were invited by the German Science Centre Cairo.
 Meetings with Egyptian Holding Comany for Airports and Air Navigation (EHCAAN), Suez Canal Economic Zone as well as with the transport committee of Academy of Scientific Research and Technology were held for networking purposes, professional exchange and joint project initiation.

 Based on the core competencies of Fraunhofer IML the potential of Egypt (EGY) can be considered as high.
 With an optimized connection from the port of Ain Sokhna to the International Airport of Cairo the regional needs of a logistical hub that interlinks North Africa with Europe and the Central African region, could also be better addressed and has the potential to create incentives for manufacturing high tech products in EGY to be just-in-time delivered to Europe.
 As the biggest accelerator for expanding the cargo volume at Cairo International Airport Fraunhofer IML sees the reconciliation processes within the EHCAAN as well as with third partners such as Egyptair.

-Finally, Dr. Jungkunz emphasized the possibility of German companies with subsidies in EGY and in close cooperation with German Arab Chamber of Industry and Commerce (AHK) to jointly approach responsible authorities and to proactively propose and accelerate innovative logistic concepts and solutions that fit to the demands of EGY.
+Finally, Fraunhofer IML emphasized the possibility of German companies with subsidies in EGY and in close cooperation with German Arab Chamber of Industry and Commerce (AHK) to jointly approach responsible authorities and to proactively propose and accelerate innovative logistic concepts and solutions that fit to the demands of EGY.
 Fraunhofer IML is looking forward for preparatory meetings with corresponding contacts of the AHK.

 The Fraunhofer IML has been commissioned